Epicodus-Curriculum/intro-full-stack/0_4_the_terminal_and_the_command_line.md

 touch hi.txt
 ```

 The `touch` command is commonly used to create **files**.
-The name of the command `touch` is not very indicative to what it’s used for; it’s actually not an abbreviation for anything.
+The name of the command `touch` is not very indicative to what it's used for; it's actually not an abbreviation for anything.
 The name `touch` is meant to imply the file was modified in some way without opening, saving or closing it.
 Indeed, you just created (counts as modifying) a file without opening it at all.

 7. Open the current working directory, “my-first-project”, in VS Code.
 In terminal, type: